Fl4gu1z0wsky/CEH/README.md

 **Cain & Abel** - It is a password recovery tool for Microsoft Windows.
 It can recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks.

 **Kisnet** - It is a network detector, packet sniffer, and IDS for 802.11 wireless LANs.
 Kismet will work with any wireless card which supports raw monitoring mode, and can sniff 802.11a, 802.11b, 802.11g, and 802.11n traffic.

+**Nikto** - It is a free software command-line vulnerability scanner that scans web servers for dangerous files/CGIs, outdated server software, and other problems.

 ## :warning: ATTACKS